Pockit review

 The home screen displays your balance, account number and sort code, as well as your most recent transactions.
 In the app you will be able to:

-You will also be able to earn cashback with Pockit.
-If you pay with your Pockit card online or instore, you can earn up to 8% cashback at selected retailers.
-If you upgrade to Pockit Extra, you’ll also earn 1% cashback on your everyday purchases and direct debits (up to £250 spend), while the Pockit Fast Track to Credit plan offers an additional 2.5% cashback.
-These 2 plans also offer purchase insurance cover up to £1,000.
+You will also be able to earn cashback with Pockit paid-for plans.
+If you pay with your Pockit card online or instore, you can earn up to 5% cashback at selected retailers.
+With the Pockit Extra plan, you’ll also earn 1% cashback on your everyday purchases and direct debits (up to £250 spend), while the Pockit Premium plan offers an additional 2.5% cashback.

 There are 4 ways you can put money into your account.